abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Channels for disobedience are useless without high quality people who have both domain skills and enough court sense to act selflessly some of the time.
 More on high quality people in the next section.

-## Promotion and demotion
+## Demotions, temporary and permanent

 Serious organizations are serious about promotion, and will seek to pack the org chart with competent people who can deal with authority and responsibility.
 At small companies experiencing management scuffles, promotion and hiring can be more about filling power vacuums and isolating enemies.
-I once watched a manager hire his worst frat buddy to run a division in order to de-power his cofounder, and for the next six months the cofounder had to do the frat buddy's homework and then explain it to him.
+I once watched a manager hire his worst frat buddy to run a division in order to de-power his cofounder, and for the next six months the cofounder had to do the frat buddy's homework.

 Autocrats promote badly because when your goals are selfish or illogical, the only form of 'competence' you recognize is loyalty.
 Here's how the Iraqi military approached that in the 80s: